russgrav/ScriptSnip/README.md

 ## Technical Details

-This is a direct JavaScript port of the Python Condenser tool, maintaining the same algorithms and features:

 - **Subtitle Processing**: Parses SRT/ASS/VTT files, applies filtering, merges overlapping periods
 - **Audio Extraction**: Uses FFmpeg.wasm to extract audio from video files
 - **Segmentation**: Cuts audio based on subtitle timing with configurable padding